 Ah the humble granny square, we salute you!
 Not only do you not need much yarn to make these most-comforting of crochet treats, you can mix and match different leftover yarns from past projects to create dazzling new designs and then sew the results together to make blankets or cushions.

-Dive into our free granny square crochet pattern collection and give it a go
+Dive into our free granny square patterns and give it a go

 Sew sweet gift bags